Rediboy/IPTV/README.md

 # IPTV
-IPTV Provider in SU and USA
+IPTV Provider in SURINAME and USA

           This is a beta test there are still bugs on the servers and in the scripts